OccupyMars2025/xv6-labs-2023/README.md

 ## Instead of gcc and gdb, can you use LLVM tools to compile and debug xv6-riscv ?
 ### The RISC-V Reader: An Open Architecture Atlas
 ### https://github.com/takahirox/riscv-rust
+## In "oct 2:LEC 8: Q&A labs (slides)", there is some discussion about how Linux implements the features that you implement in xv6.
 # =======================